 Or check out the best bullet journal notebooks, pens, and accessories as used by your top favorite bullet journalists.

-4. Make these super easy and cute corner bookmarks to mark your most-used pages.
+Make these easy, cute corner bookmarks on your most-used pages.

-6. Use post it notes for the easy transfer of ideas
+Use post it notes for the easy transfer of ideas.

 Also, how uberly useful are these stickies?